hrishabh-dev/Cryptocurrency_prediction/README.md

 **Data Cleaning:**

 We perform a crucial data cleaning step by removing columns that are not intended to be used as features for the model.
-We identified 'coin', 'symbol', and 'date' as unnecessary for our prediction task and removed them to focus on numerical features relevant for prediction.
+We identified 'coin', 'symbol', and 'date' as unnecessary for our prediction.

 ## ⚙️ Feature Selection and Preprocessing

 Based on our initial data exploration and understanding of the project's goal, we made a deliberate decision to use a specific subset of features for training our model.
-While the original dataset contained several columns, we identified ['coin', 'symbol', 'date'] as unnecessary for our prediction task and removed them during the data cleaning phase.
+While the original dataset contained more columns, we narrowed it down to those most relevant for predicting liquidity.

 The features that we selected and used for training the Random Forest Regressor are: